RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 );
 ```

 I added a foreign key `hacker_id` to map each skill to a specifc user (every skill's `hacker_id` corresponds to a user's unique `id`).
-Similar to the hackers table, I laos added an `id` to each skill.
+Similar to the hackers table, I laos added an `id` to uniquely identify each skill.

 ## Dependencies